mikeizbicki/cmc-csci143/week_11/README.md

       1. large initial overhead to build the hash table before we can start outputing tuples
    1. pseudocode looks like
       ```
-      Build hash table for join column on B
+      Build hash table for join column on B             -- O(n)
-      for each row a in A:
+      for each row a in A:                              -- O(m)
           if join column in hash table:
               recheck row b in B for a hash collision
               if no collision:
                   output a,b
       ```

    1. runtime is `O(m + n)`, with a large overhead
+        1. Due to commutivity, we may choose to build the hash table on A instead of B
+            1. if hashing the column type is slow, then we should perform the hash step on the smallest table
-       1. if we have a `LIMIT k` clause, and every row in A has a corresponding row in B, then the runtime is `O(n + k)` because the for loop will stop early, but we still must build the hash table
+        1. With a `LIMIT k` clause, if every row in A has a matching row in B, then `O(k + n)`

+            or due to commutivity, if every row in B has a matching row in A, then `O(k + m)`

 1. Merge join
    1. like the merge step in merge sort
    1. requires:
-      1. sorted inputs
+      1. sorted inputs (typically from an index/index only scan)
       1. equality join condition
    1. advantages:
       1. if the data is already sorted, there's no setup overhead
-      1. can early stop if only a small number of rows needed
+      1. can early stop if only a small number of rows needed (most commonly due to a `LIMIT` clause)
    1. pseudocode looks like
       ```
       i,j = 0